Healthy Homes Assessment Normandale

 Home Assessments Normandale for Rental Properties

-There are many things you should look for when conducting an home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of things to be able to examine during an house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
+Some examples include:

 • Does the water flow properly and is there draught stopping?

-The repercussions of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently being in the wrong of an Tenancy services ruling can have a significant impact for property managers and landlords.
-For professional guidance, contact us today to schedule your rental property home evaluation.
+The consequences of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of an tenancy services ruling can be significant for property owners and landlords.
+For specialist guidance, contact us now and schedule your rental properties house evaluation.

 home assessments for rental properties